Combination Treatment for Hypertension

 How long do I stay on combination treatment for hypertension?

 You'll need to stay on medications for a long time.
 After one year of normal blood pressure, your doctor may reduce your treatment.
+Medication treats hypertension, but generally does not cure it.

-But don't stop your medication without first talking with your doctor.
+Don't stop your medication without first talking with your doctor.

 Also, never run out of medicine.
 Keep a supply at home.
 Always refill your prescriptions before they run out.